Höegh LNG Partners LP (NYSE:HMLP) Expected to Post Quarterly Sales of $35.70 Million

-Analysts expect Höegh LNG Partners LP (NYSE:HMLP) to announce sales of $35.70 million for the current quarter, according to Zacks Investment Research.
-Two analysts have issued estimates for Höegh LNG Partners’ earnings.
-The lowest sales estimate is $34.90 million and the highest is $36.50 million.
-Höegh LNG Partners reported sales of $36.69 million during the same quarter last year, which indicates a negative year-over-year growth rate of 2.7%.
-The firm is scheduled to issue its next earnings results on Thursday, May 27th.
+Analysts predict that Höegh LNG Partners LP (NYSE:HMLP) will report $35.70 million in sales for the current fiscal quarter, Zacks reports.
+Two analysts have issued estimates for Höegh LNG Partners’ earnings, with the lowest sales estimate coming in at $34.90 million and the highest estimate coming in at $36.50 million.
+Höegh LNG Partners reported sales of $36.69 million in the same quarter last year, which would suggest a negative year over year growth rate of 2.7%.
+The company is scheduled to report its next quarterly earnings results on Thursday, May 27th.

 According to Zacks, analysts expect that Höegh LNG Partners will report full year sales of $143.18 million for the current fiscal year, with estimates ranging from $141.53 million to $144.84 million.
-For the next financial year, analysts forecast that the business will post sales of $143.46 million, with estimates ranging from $141.53 million to $145.40 million.
-Zacks’ sales averages are a mean average based on a survey of sell-side research firms that cover Höegh LNG Partners.
+For the next financial year, analysts forecast that the firm will post sales of $143.46 million, with estimates ranging from $141.53 million to $145.40 million.
+Zacks’ sales calculations are an average based on a survey of sell-side analysts that that provide coverage for Höegh LNG Partners.

-Institutional investors have recently bought and sold shares of the company.
-Jane Street Group LLC acquired a new position in shares of Höegh LNG Partners during the 3rd quarter worth $167,000.
-Boston Private Wealth LLC acquired a new position in shares of Höegh LNG Partners during the 4th quarter worth $362,000.
-California Public Employees Retirement System raised its holdings in shares of Höegh LNG Partners by 5.1% during the 3rd quarter.
-California Public Employees Retirement System now owns 40,989 shares of the shipping company’s stock worth $435,000 after buying an additional 2,000 shares in the last quarter.
-Sigma Planning Corp raised its holdings in shares of Höegh LNG Partners by 12.9% during the 4th quarter.
-Sigma Planning Corp now owns 35,022 shares of the shipping company’s stock worth $501,000 after buying an additional 3,992 shares in the last quarter.
-Finally, Commonwealth Equity Services LLC raised its holdings in shares of Höegh LNG Partners by 2.9% during the 3rd quarter.
-Commonwealth Equity Services LLC now owns 74,019 shares of the shipping company’s stock worth $785,000 after buying an additional 2,071 shares in the last quarter.
-21.31% of the stock is owned by institutional investors.
+Several institutional investors and hedge funds have recently modified their holdings of the stock.
+California Public Employees Retirement System lifted its holdings in shares of Höegh LNG Partners by 5.1% in the 3rd quarter.
+California Public Employees Retirement System now owns 40,989 shares of the shipping company’s stock worth $435,000 after purchasing an additional 2,000 shares in the last quarter.
+Commonwealth Equity Services LLC lifted its holdings in shares of Höegh LNG Partners by 2.9% in the 3rd quarter.
+Commonwealth Equity Services LLC now owns 74,019 shares of the shipping company’s stock worth $785,000 after purchasing an additional 2,071 shares in the last quarter.
+Sigma Planning Corp lifted its holdings in shares of Höegh LNG Partners by 12.9% in the 4th quarter.
+Sigma Planning Corp now owns 35,022 shares of the shipping company’s stock worth $501,000 after purchasing an additional 3,992 shares in the last quarter.
+Jane Street Group LLC bought a new position in shares of Höegh LNG Partners in the 3rd quarter worth $167,000.
+Finally, Boston Private Wealth LLC bought a new position in shares of Höegh LNG Partners in the 4th quarter worth $362,000.
+Institutional investors own 21.31% of the company’s stock.

-The business also recently announced a quarterly dividend, which was paid on Friday, February 12th.
-Stockholders of record on Friday, January 29th were given a dividend of $0.44 per share.
+The company also recently announced a quarterly dividend, which was paid on Friday, February 12th.
+Investors of record on Friday, January 29th were issued a $0.44 dividend.
+This is a boost from Höegh LNG Partners’s previous quarterly dividend of $0.41.
 This represents a $1.76 dividend on an annualized basis and a dividend yield of 11.20%.
-This is an increase from Höegh LNG Partners’s previous quarterly dividend of $0.41.
 The ex-dividend date was Thursday, January 28th.
-Höegh LNG Partners’s dividend payout ratio is presently 84.21%.
+Höegh LNG Partners’s dividend payout ratio (DPR) is currently 84.21%.

 HÃ¶egh LNG Partners LP focuses on owning, operating, and acquiring floating storage and regasification units (FSRUs), liquefied natural gas (LNG) carriers, and other LNG infrastructure assets under long-term charters.
 The company also offers ship management services.
 As of March 31, 2019, it had a fleet of five FSRUs.